Donn F. Eisele

 Donn Fulton Eisele (June 23, 1930 – December 1, 1987) (Colonel USAF) was a United States Air Force officer, test pilot, and later a NASA astronaut.
-He occupied the command module pilot seat during the flight of Apollo 7 in 1968.
+He served as command module pilot for the Apollo 7 mission in 1968.
 After retiring from both NASA and the Air Force in 1972, he became the Peace Corps country director for Thailand, before moving into private business.

 Biography

 Early life and education

 Eisele was born June 23, 1930, in Columbus, Ohio, to Herman Eugene Eisele (1899–1964) and Lee Ila June Eisele (née Davisson; 1900–1964).
 He graduated from West High School in 1948.
 He was an active Boy Scout and earned the rank of Еagle Scout.
 He received a Bachelor of Science degree from the United States Naval Academy in Annapolis, Maryland, in 1952, and chose a commission in the United States Air Force.
 He received a Master of Science degree in Astronautics from the U.S. Air Force Institute of Technology (AFIT), Wright-Patterson AFB, Ohio, in 1960.